astorDev/fluenv/asp-net-core/article.md

 # So the provider is case incensitive
 ```

-But one good news is not quite enough to make it:
+But that piece of good news is not quite enough to make it:

 ```sh
 export Band_LeadGuitarist=Gilmour && dotnet run && unset Band_LeadGuitarist